-It is quite difficult to get to the White Pocket, and a high clearance four wheel drive vehicle is definitely needed due to deep sand.
+It is difficult to get to the White Pocket.
+A high clearance four wheel drive vehicle is needed due to deep sand.
 The White Pocket is often combined with a trip to Coyote Buttes South so I will give directions from there as well.
 Due to the bad roads after shooting at the White Pocket I recommend camping at the trailhead overnight and driving out the next morning.

 From the main parking area just head due West on the well defined trail to the White Pocket.

 Notes for your return - 0.5 miles after you leave the White Pocket bear right, the left fork goes to Hole in the Rock arch.
 1.4 miles after you leave the White Pocket you will reach an intersection, bear left here to retrace your route.
 If you go right you will soon hit a steep uphill which could be troublesome for some cars.
 As of August 2011 the road was almost impassable in the uphill direction.

 From Pawhole take the "Shortcut" Road East from Pawhole 2.8 miles to Poverty Flat.
 The road is shown in red on the map.
 This road has a steep uphill near Pawhole and is difficult in dry conditions.
 The road is now marked one way against you due to the deep sand but people in good vehicles do drive it uphill.
 Then follow the Poverty Flat directions below.

 From the Cottonwood Cove trailhead take the road in blue 2.4 miles south to Poverty Flat.

 From Poverty Flat take the Red Road northeast, then east 4.5 miles, then bear left and continue 1.4 miles to the White Pocket trailhead.
 This road has a steep downhill about 4 miles from Poverty Flat.
 The road is much easier to traverse going to the White Pocket than from it.